Reasoning model: Reinforcement learning

-A pretrained language model can be further trained with RL.
+A pretrained language model can be further trained with reinforcement learning (RL).
 In the RL formalism, a generative language model is a policy $\pi$.
 A task prompt is an environmental state $x$, and the model's response is an action $y$.
-The probability that the model responds $x$ with $y$ is $\pi(y|x)$.
+The probability that, given $x$, the model responds with $y$, is $\pi(y|x)$.

 Training a reasoning language model with RL means constructing a reward model $r(x, y)$ to guide the RL process.
 Intuitively, the reward says how good a response is for a prompt.
 For a reasoning task, the reward is high if the response solves the task and low if it does not.

-A response $y$ may be broken-down into multiple steps, written $y_1, y_2, \dots, y_n$.
+A response $y$ may be broken down into multiple steps, written $y_1, y_2, \dots, y_n$.

 Most recent systems use policy-gradient methods such as Proximal Policy Optimization (PPO) because PPO constrains each policy update with a clipped objective, which stabilises training for very large policies.

 Outcome reward model

 An outcome reward model, or outcome-supervised RM (ORM), gives the reward for a step $r(x, y_1, \dots, y_i)$ based on the final answer: $r(x, y_1, \dots, y_i) = r(x, y_n)$.
 Such models are often called "verifiers".

 For tasks with answers that are easy to verify, such as math word problems, the outcome reward can be binary: 1 if the final answer is correct, 0 otherwise.
-If automatic verification is hard, humans can label answers as correct or not, and those labels can be used to finetune a base model that predicts the human label.
-For tasks like creative writing, where quality is not simply true or false, one can train a reward model on human ranked preference data, as in reinforcement learning from human feedback.
+If automatic verification is hard, humans can label answers as correct or incorrect, and those labels can be used to fine-tune a base model that predicts the human label.
+For tasks such as creative writing, where quality is not simply true or false, one can train a reward model on human ranked preference data, as in reinforcement learning from human feedback.
 A base model can also be fine-tuned to predict, from a partial thinking trace $x, y_1, \dots, y_m$, whether the final answer will be correct, and this prediction can serve as a binary reward.

 The ORM is usually trained with logistic regression, i.e. by minimizing cross-entropy loss.

-Given a PRM, an ORM can be constructed by multiplying the total process reward during the reasoning trace, by taking the minimum, or by other ways of aggregating process rewards.
+Given a process reward model (PRM} (see following), an ORM can be constructed by multiplying the total process reward during the reasoning trace by taking the minimum or by other ways of aggregating process rewards.
 DeepSeek used a simple ORM to train the R1 model.